Big Island Talk Story by Jan Wizinowich

 E o!! is called out in gratitude as the first of the crew, Chadd and two others, touch shore.
 Chadd stands before the gathering, and is approached in quiet respect, gathering each person in his

 all-encompassing embrace.
-Kealiʽi and Pualani approach with their two keiki, Kumano clinging to his Uncle Chadd in amazement, a powerful memory being sealed in his heart.
-Rod Floro, teacher from Keaau and waʽa crew, brings his son to be touched with aloha, followed by Pomai Bertelmann and old friend and cultural practitioner Keoni Aweau Turalde, who had spotted the waʽa from his lanai.
+Kealiʽi Maielua and Pualani Lincoln Maielua approach with their two keiki, Kumano clinging to his Uncle Chadd in amazement, a powerful memory being sealed in his heart.
+Rod Floro, teacher from Kea'au and waʽa crew, brings his son to be touched with aloha, followed by Pomai Bertelmann and old friend and cultural practitioner Keoni Aweau Turalde, who had spotted the waʽa from his lanai.

 Picture